abesford/seizzmic-site-0c00b/src/pages/careers.md

 If you are interested in joining please get in touch xxxx

+#### we're flexible but we want someone who can

+Deliver and help lead client engagements, developing strong, trusting relationships through working with senior client teams

+#### What we're looking for

+- were still new so at this stage need experienced people. consultancy experience is highly desirable

+- someone who 'gets' and is passionate about digital transformation, organisational change, and/or digital government, public service delivery

+- Experience of working with both decision makers and delivery teams within a large, complex organisation.
+This might have been in a multinational corporation or the public sector

+-  Our credibiliity is paramount so we need people who have 'been there and done that'.
+E.g. helped to drive digital transformation and/or technology delivery and/or organisation change.
+Experience working in a digital delivery team - could be as a product owner, delivery manager, user researcher or service designer.

+#### What's in it for you?

+- chance to be entrepreneurial and develop the business from an early stage
+- flexible working and flexible hours
+- opportunity to build your expertise and profile
+- shape the develpoment of seizzmic to take it to the next level
+- space to focus on giving something back to develop the local tech community

 ## Partnerships

 our work always relies on complementary skills to get the job done for clients